reportportal/kubernetes/reportportal/v5/README.md

 You can go with [Elasticsearch Helm chart](https://github.com/elastic/helm-charts/tree/master/elasticsearch) (4.1) or use an Amazon ES as an Elasticsearch cluster (4.2).

-> For matching the commands on this guide with your command line, please download this Helm chart to your machine, and rename ../v5 folder to 'reportportal'

 4.1.
 Elasticsearch Helm chart installation

 To use this type of installation, please run the following commands